 - accidents and injuries caused by negligent security

 - government property accidents

-In order to establish a claim for premises liability, you must establish that the victim was on the property covered by the homeowner’s insurance policy.
-Importantly, claims are paid by an insurance company and not the actual homeowner.
+In order to establish a claim for premises liability, it must be established that the victim was on the property covered by the property owner’s insurance policy.
+Importantly, claims are paid by an insurance company and not the actual property owner.
 You must also establish that the owner of the premises breached the standard of care.

 A licensee is a person who is invited to enter or remain on the property for any purpose other than a business or commercial one with the express or implied permission of the owner or person in control of the property.
 A social guest is considered to be a licensee, not an invitee.

 Typically, an owner is liable for physical harm caused to a licensee by a condition on the property if the owner of the property knew or should have known that the property presented an unreasonable risk of harm and failed to take reasonable steps to ensure that the property was safe.

 An invitee is a person who is invited to enter or remain on the property for a commercial benefit to the possessor of premises, or for a purpose directly or indirectly connected with business dealings with the possessor, such as shopping.
 An owner has a duty to use ordinary care to warn or otherwise protect an invitee from risks of harm from a condition on the possessor’s premises.